 Harle, J. C. 1974.
 “A Hitherto Unknown Dated Sculpture from Gandhāra: A Preliminary Report.”
 In: J. E. van Lohuizen‐de Leeuw and J. M. M. Ubaghs, eds., South Asian Archaeology 1973: Papers from the Second International Conference of the Association for the Promotion of South Asian Archaeology in Western Europe Held in the University of Amsterdam, pp. 128–35.
 Leiden: E. J. Brill.

 Bibliographic details of references to this inscription, and a revised reading of Fussman’s edition by Stefan Baums, are available from Gāndhārī Language and Literature

-Development of the 3D model was undertaken by John Guy (The Met, New York).
-Research on this edition and production of the digital edition was completed with the generous support of Prakaś Foundation and the Power Institute (University of Sydney).
+Development of the 3D model was facilitated by John Guy (The Met, New York).
+Research on this inscription and production of the digital edition was completed with the generous support of Prakaś Foundation and the Power Institute (University of Sydney).

 Digital publishing by Ian McCrabb

 Each digital edition includes background information about the text, a summary of its content, and references to parallel texts and related publications.
 Users can explore the text, image, and other analysis resources through various preset views from the READ interface, or customize the views themselves.